CivicActions/nebula/USDSPlaybook/USDSPlaybookChecklist.md

 5. Conduct load and performance tests at regular intervals, including before public launch

 #### Actions
-1. We respectfully disagree on the value of through-the-browser testing of ALL user-facing functionality.
-We would like to have some UI testing, but have only our continuous monitoring at the deadline of this project.
+1. We have automated front-end tests that run on every Github push, using Selenium Builder JSON format tests.
+These run a series of interactions and checks on the site in both Google Chrome and Mozilla Firefox browsers, and report any failures to developers.
-2. We automated have back-end API integration tests.
+2. We automated have back-end API integration tests using PHPUnit.
 3. The build process runs on every git push, and includes automated tests.
-4. We use automated deployment that can be initiated with a single slack command to automatically deploy both the backend and the frontend (as separate systems.)
+4. We use automated deployment that can be initiated with a single slack command to automatically deploy both the backend and the frontend (as separate AWS instances).
 5. We have continually tested.
 We have performed performance tests, which led to refactoring.
 We have not yet performed load tests.